anyapages/guess-the-word/README.md

 - React: A JavaScript library for building user interfaces.
 - CSS: Styling the game interface.
 - Images: Utilised for the visual representation of the rose flower.

+## Live Demo

+Try the live demo of the Guss the Word game: [Demo](http://anyaparanya.com/guess-the-word)

 ## Installation